fkarg/fkarg.github.io/staged/lean-startup.md

 is easy: how much validated learning did you get for how much effort?

 "Just doing it" is achieving failure, you will succeed at seeing _if_ it works, but likely neither _that_ it works, nor why.
-Prefer experiments over interviews, and always build the smallest experiment possible.
+Prefer experiments to interviews, and always build the smallest experiment possible.

 You have to 'leaps of faith'-assumptions that need to be tested:
 - Value hypothesis: customers want this enough to pay money for